stever/ms-identity-example/docs/README.md

 - [Microsoft identity platform ID Tokens](https://docs.microsoft.com/azure/active-directory/develop/id-tokens)

 For more information about how OAuth 2.0 protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](https://docs.microsoft.com/azure/active-directory/develop/authentication-flows-app-scenarios).

-## Community Help and Support

-Use [Stack Overflow](http://stackoverflow.com/questions/tagged/msal) to get support from the community.
-Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
-Make sure that your questions or comments are tagged with [`azure-ad` `azure-ad-b2c` `ms-identity` `msal`].

-If you find a bug in the sample, please raise the issue on [GitHub Issues](../../issues).

-To provide a recommendation, visit the following [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory).

-## Contributing

-If you'd like to contribute to this sample, see [CONTRIBUTING.MD](../../CONTRIBUTING.md).

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## Code of Conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.